Matsumoto Kōshirō VII: Names

 Like most Kabuki actors, Kōshirō took various stage names (gō) over the course of his career.
 A member of the Kōraiya guild, he was often called by that name, particularly in the practice of yagō, in which an actor's guild name is shouted out as a cheer or encouragement during a performance.
-Following in his birth father's footsteps as a master of traditional dance, he bore the stage name Fujima Kan'emon III in that context.
+Following in his adoptive father's footsteps as a master of traditional dance, he bore the stage name Fujima Kan'emon III in that context.
 In his first appearance on the Kabuki stage, he took the name Ichikawa Kintarō, and would later take the names Ichikawa Somegorō IV and Ichikawa Komazō VIII before coming to be known as the seventh Matsumoto Kōshirō.

 Early life

-The son of buyō (traditional dance) master Fujima Kan'emon II, he was adopted into the kabuki theatre by Ichikawa Danjūrō IX, who then became his master.
-Kōshirō's sons would come to take the stage names Ichikawa Danjūrō XI, Matsumoto Kōshirō VIII, and Onoe Shōroku II; his son-in-law, Nakamura Jakuemon IV, was also an actor, along with many of Kōshirō's grandsons and great-grandsons.

-He was the third son of a builder and contractor.
-He was noticed by Fujima Kan'emmon II, an important buyō dance master, who adopted him and instructed him in the art of traditional dances.
-He was later noted by Ichikawa Danjuro IX, who thought he would have been better suited to Kabuki and took him under his protection.
+The man who would later become known by the stage name Matsumoto Kōshirō VII was born as Hata Kintarō in 1870 in the village of Tōin, in the Mie Prefecture.
+He was the third son of Hata Senji, a builder and contractor who owned a construction company known as "Fukudaya", and his wife Toyokichi Ryō.
+Singer Takako Okamura is a descendant of his mother's side of the family.
+In 1874 they moved to Tokyo, where they began selling Manjū.
+One of their shop's regular customers was the buyō dance master Fujima Kan'emmon II, who eventually adopted him and trained him in the art of traditional dances.
+He was later noticed by Ichikawa Danjurō IX, who thought that he would be better suited to Kabuki and took him under his wing.